AdnanAfsari/facelook/README.md

 ![facelook home](home.png "Facelook home")

 ## Background
 Facelook is a clone of the Facebook App built with Ruby on rails and hosted on heroku.
-We have implemented some of the core features of Facebook such as Users can make friends, post contents and different posts can be liked and commented on by other users etc.
+We have implemented some of the core features of Facebook such as Users can make friends, post content and different posts can be liked and commented on by other users etc.

 ## Technologies